Is coconut oil good for your hair?

 What are the side effects of coconut oil?

-Dr Catherine Borysiewicz, consultant dermatologist at the Cadogan Clinic, explains that, when you leave unrefined oil on the roots and scalp for too long and it's absorbed into the scalp, it can cause hair growth to slow down.
+Dr Catherine Borysiewicz, consultant dermatologist at Spire Healthcare, explains that when you leave unrefined oil on your roots and scalp for too long, it's absorbed into your scalp, which can cause your hair growth to slow down.

 In addition, coconut oil can make your hair greasy and dull if it builds up on your scalp.
 This is more likely if you have extra-fine hair.

-"In certain instances, coconut oil can even have a drying effect if it is overused or used on the wrong hair type as it can penetrate the hair cuticle, taking up space within the strands and causing a build-up of proteins," adds Borysiewicz.
+"In certain instances, coconut oil can even have a drying effect if it is overused or used on the wrong hair type, as it can penetrate the hair cuticle, adds Borysiewicz.
+"This takes up space within the strands, causing a build-up of proteins."

 How to use coconut oil for hair